convus/convus-browser-extension/README.md

 #### scripting justification

-Required to get the metadata on the page for the rating and to get the API key to authenticate on Convus.org
+Required to read the API on Convus.org and to get the metadata from the page to send with the rating.

 #### storage justification